loot/loot/docs/app/usage/main.rst

 Hide messageless plugins
   Hides all plugins that have no visible messages.

 The filter toggles have their states saved on quitting LOOT, and they are restored when LOOT is next launched.
-There are also two other filters in the sidebar tab:
+There are also three other filters in the sidebar tab:

-Show only conflicting plugins for…
+Show only conflicting plugins for
-  This hides any plugins that don't have the filter input value present in any of the text on their cards.

-Show only plugins with cards that contain…
   This filters the plugin cards displayed so that only plugins which conflict with this plugin will be visible.
 If this plugin loads an archive, other plugins that load archives which may contain conflicting resources are also displayed.
 Sorting with the conflict filter active will first deactivate it.

+Show only plugins in group
+  This filters the plugin cards displayed so that only plugins in the selected group will be visible.

+Show only plugins with cards that contain
+  This hides any plugins that don't have the filter input value present in any of the text on their cards.